Where EU Sovereign Convergence Actually Lives

 The Italy-Germany 10Y sovereign spread (BTP-Bund) is the macroeconomic tape that the European rates community watches in real time.
 It is the headline measure of Italian sovereign risk, the channel through which Italian fiscal and political news transmits to euro-area financial conditions, and the trigger condition the European Central Bank (ECB) writes its Transmission Protection Instrument (TPI) policy around.
 It is also, on the 2020-2026 sample, not cointegrated.
 The next-most-obvious convergence pair, the matching 2Y, is.

-This paper argues that the tradeable Italy-Germany convergence relationship in the current window lives at the front end of the curve.
-The trade is in the 2Y, not the 10Y.
-The argument rests on three pillars: a Johansen-based universe screen that puts the BTP-Schatz through a proper I(1)-then-cointegration pipeline; an Error Correction Model backtest on the Johansen-estimated residual; and a regime-stability check that explains both why the trade works in places and why it is currently dormant.
+This paper argues that the testable Italy-Germany convergence relationship in the current window lives at the front end of the curve.
+The cointegration evidence is at the 2Y, not the 10Y.
+The argument rests on three pillars: a Johansen-based universe screen that puts the BTP-Schatz through a proper I(1)-then-cointegration pipeline; an Error Correction Model characterisation of the Johansen-estimated residual; and a regime-stability check across the sample that quantifies how cleanly the relationship holds in different windows.

 The Italian-German front end is a natural object of attention for three reasons.
 First, the 2Y is overwhelmingly driven by ECB policy expectations, so the credit and political premium between the two sovereigns is structurally smaller and more mean-reverting than at the 10Y.
 Second, the post-2022 ECB hiking-and-easing cycle has produced enough variation in the spread to make the cointegration test informative; the pre-2022 zero-lower-bound regime produced almost no testable variation.
 Third, the TPI is targeted at the 10Y end of the curve under stress, which leaves the 2Y as the cleaner residual after the central-bank backstop has been priced in.